talorlik/ldap-2fa-on-k8s/README.md

 > [!IMPORTANT]
 >
-> **Deployment requires both build workflows:** The deployment of the backend and
+> **Build workflows must run BEFORE Step 4:** The deployment of the backend and
 > frontend applications **depends on running both** the **Backend Build and Push**
 > (`backend_build_push.yaml`) and **Frontend Build and Push** (`frontend_build_push.yaml`)
-> workflows.
-These workflows must be run immediately after completing Step 4
+> workflows **BEFORE** completing Step 4.
+These workflows must be run first
-> (GitHub → Actions → select workflow → Run workflow, choose environment and region).
+> (GitHub → Actions → select workflow → Run workflow, choose environment and region)
+> to ensure container images are available in ECR before ArgoCD tries to sync or
+> manual Helm deployment is attempted.
 >
 > **Why both are required:**
 >